3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-dom-commands.md

 - Open the file in Sublime
   - `subl .`
 - Copy this code into the file then open it in Chrome:
-  - to open in Chrome, right click on the html page and, go down to open in browser
+  - to open in Chrome, right click on the html page and, click on 'Open in Browser'

 ```html
 <!DOCTYPE html>